How does this medication work? What will it do for me?

 Atazanavir should never be used alone and should always be used in combination with other HIV medications.
 Your doctor may choose other doses of atazanavir, depending on which other HIV medications you are taking.

-The recommended dose for children ages 6 to less than 18 is based on body weight and calculated by the doctor.
+The recommended dose for children ages 6 to 18 is based on body weight and calculated by the doctor.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.